 - Tip - just before your evaluation find a quiet spot and write yourself a note reminding yourself of how you’ve prepared.
 You’ll relax and recall!

 - Do the questions in the order you feel you can best answer them confidently.
 You don’t have to do the questions in order.

 - Ensure you take a moment to read the entire evaluation before you start.
 Let this time be the time you take the strategize your approach.If something is unclear, ask for clarification.
 A teacher will always clarify if it doesn’t compromise the question (i.e. give you the answer)

 - If something is unclear, ask for clarification.
 A teacher will always clarify if it doesn’t compromise the question (i.e. give you the answer)

 Evaluation Tips - Post Evaluation

-- Attend exam take up day.
+- Attend exam/final evaluation take up day.
 Discuss with your teacher goals for continued success as you progress from one course to the next.